gauravupadhyay1994/hyperhire/README.md

    This command will:

    - Build the Docker image for the NestJS application.
-   - Start the application and the PostgreSQL database.

 3. The API will be available at `http://localhost:3000`.

+4. Swagger will be available at `http://localhost:3000/api`.

-4. PostgreSQL will be running on `localhost:5432`.
+5. PostgreSQL will be running on `localhost:5432`.
 You can connect to it using the credentials in your `.env` file.

 ### Stopping the Application